 Despite its ancient grandeur, not much was known for certain about Roman Valencia until the 1980s when work started on the Almoina dig right in the heart of the City behind the Cathedral.
 This unlocked many of the secrets of Valentia including the destruction by Pompey and its subsequent rebuilding.

 You can visit the site of the excavation at the Almoina Archaeological Museum in Plaza Decimo Junio Bruto (from the Plaza de la Virgen, just go under the arch between the Cathedral and the Basilica).
-It’s like travelling back in time as you go down the steps under the square.
-You can walk along the Roman streets towards what was the Roman Forum where you can see remains of its columns, porticoes and capitals.
+It’s like travelling back in time as you see the steps under the square.
+You can see the Roman streets towards what was the Roman Forum where you can see remains of its columns, porticoes and capitals.
 There are parts of a temple and grain store and there are even remains of the cold water and hot water baths and the changing rooms, which date back to the original Republican Valentia and were constructed as far back as 120 BC.

 If you are looking for other evidence of the Romans around the city, some ancient Roman plaques dating back from the first and second centuries BC have been used to decorate the Plaza de la Virgen façade of the Basilica (more or less at floor level).
 You can also see parts of the circus in the church of San Juan del Hospital and in the basement of the Caro Hotel at 14, Calle del Almirante.
 There are also numerous artefacts and ceramics in the various museums around Valencia, particularly in the Museo de la Ciudad and the Centro Cultural de la Beneficencia.